Aeroluna/LunaCoopMod/README.md

 yeah.

 ## Swann

+- Added P4: Rolling Thunder
+  - Advantage: Combat units can attack while moving.
+Start with the Multi-Lock Weapons System upgrade.
+Cyclones can use Lock On while moving.
+Only Thor anti-air weapons can attack while moving.
+Hellbat, Thor heavy air, and Goliath ground weapons can only fire in an arc in front of them while moving.
+  - Disadvantage: Hercules are unavailable.
+Turrets are 100% more expensive.

+Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.
+The disadvantage is probably not powerful enough to warrent how strong the advantage is.

 - Added Thor's High Impact Payload mode from Versus for single-target long-range damage.
 - Added a launch sound effect when shooting High Impact Payload weapon.